vokkim/finnish-nautical-chart-vectors/README.md

 #### Convert Väylä data into GeoJSON

-Run `node --max-old-space-size=8192 import/convert-csv-to-geojson.js`
+Run `node import/convert-csv-to-geojson.js`

-This can take an hour to run, the script is highly unoptimized for large datasets such as `syvyysalue.csv` and `syvyyskayra.csv`.
+This should take some minutes.

 #### Fetch Maanmittauslaitos data (GeoJSON)